CLOSE X

 Melk Abbey, Austria – 497 Rooms and 1365 Windows

-It’s incredible that the Abbey has survived at all through the Reformation of the 16th century and the occupation by Napoleon in the 19th and the Nazis in the 20th centuries.
-In the past farming and agriculture sustained the monks.
-Today the 30 monks who still live in and maintain the Abbey, which also houses a school of 900+ students, survive thanks to the admission paid by the ½ million tourists who wander through it every year.
+Today 30 monks still live in and maintain the Abbey, which also houses a school of 900+ students.
+While farming and agriculture sustained them in the past, today they survive and maintain the Abbey thanks to the admission paid by the ½ million tourists who visit it every year.

 Melk Abbey, (Almost) Everything Baroque

-You enter through an inner courtyard where you see that everything is Baroque except for four frescoes at the top along the roofline.
-When the building was renovated it was impossible to save the frescoes so it was decided to paint more modern ones.
+When you enter the Abbey’s inner courtyard, you see everything is Baroque except the four frescoes at the top along the roof line.
+During the renovation of the building, it was impossible to save the frescoes, so the monks decided to paint more modern ones.

-Walk across the courtyard and you’re following in the footsteps of many notables who used to stay here including Mozart and Maria Theresa, Archduchess of Austria.
-Once inside you’re ushered up to the second floor to the Imperial Rooms where a modern exhibition, bathing the rooms completely in green and blue lights, highlights the history of Melk Abbey.
+Continue across the courtyard, and you’ll be following in the footsteps of many notables who used to stay here, including Mozart and Maria Theresa, Archduchess of Austria.

-One of the most incredible areas of Melk Abbey is its library where, unfortunately, they don’t allow you to take photos.
-The 12 rooms of the library are covered with inlaid wood, some of it gilded, and filled with more than 100,000 volumes of old books and 1186 manuscripts.
+One of the most incredible areas of Melk Abbey is its library, where, unfortunately, they don’t allow you to take photos (see below for photos taken earlier).
+Its 12 rooms have inlaid wood, some of it gilded, and are filled with more than 100,000 volumes of old books and 1186 manuscripts.
 The oldest book is from 988.

-Any type of fire was forbidden in the library but there are six hidden doors in the bookcases, constructed so the monks could sneak in and out of the Abbey and study at night by candlelight.
-Even when pointed out by your guide you need to look closely to see them.
+While any type of fire was forbidden in the library, the monks did study at night by candlelight.
+They did so by accessing six hidden doors in the bookcases, constructed so they could sneak in and out of the Abbey.
+Even when pointed out by your guide, you need to look closely to see them.

 The Abbey’s Baroque church